MathewT/aws-certified-developer/IAM/IAM.md

   the corporate directory and the AWS account
   1. Or, create an identity broker application to provide SSO access to the AWS Management Console via *custom federation broker*
 1. IAM users already have Internet identities
+  1. Use any OpenId Connect (OIDC) compatible interent identity provider (Google, Facebook, LinkedIn, etc.) to allow users to identify themselves for access to AWS
+  1. **Best Practice:** Use Amazon Cognito for identity federation with Internet identity providers

 ## Groups